LINSEED (Micronised)

 More ...

-For the record, micronised linseed meal is a staple in my feedroom - I can’t recommend it highly enough for its high-nutrient benefits for condition, coat shine, joint comfort, hooves and itchy skin to name just a few.
+We can’t recommend linseed highly enough for its high-nutrient benefits for condition, coat shine, joint comfort, hooves and itchy skin to name just a few.

 It’s also a gut system superstar.
 Thanks to its high soluble-fibre level (around 27%) this makes it high in mucilage, so super-lubricating for sensitive guts.
 Micronization itself also beneficially changes the structure of the seed’s grain which greatly increases digestibility in the small intestine by up to 90%.
 This reduces the burden on the large intestine and can reduce the risk of overloading the GI tract and hence reduce the risk of colic, laminitis and acidosis.